 Learn more about topics discussed during video chats, see who our study partners are, view our study flyers and brochures, find answers to frequently asked questions and learn more about the study's history.

-Trained study staff engage in fun conversations with participants several times a week.
-Different topics are covered during each week.
-These may include…
+Trained study staff had fun conversations with participants several times a week.
+Different topics were covered each week.
+These may have included…

 Jobs and Work